Checking and Requesting Permissions

 }

 The method returns an instance of IUser — the user who confirmed the permission, or null if the permission was not confirmed.
-Notice that any user, not only the one who is currently logged in to the terminal, can confirm the permission.
+It should be noted that any user can confirm the permission, not just the one who is currently logged into the terminal.

-In that case, if the current user has the permission, the permissions request window will not be displayed, and the operation will be run.
-If he does not have permission, then the window of permission request will be displayed:
+In our case, if the current user has permission, the permission request window will not appear, and the operation will be executed.
+If the user does not have permission, the permission request window will appear:

 CheckPermission

-If the permission has been confirmed, the ShowCheckPermissionPopup method will return an instance of IUser — the user who confirmed the permissions.
+If the permission was confirmed, the method ShowCheckPermissionPopup will return an instance of IUser - the user who confirmed the permissions.

-Option 3.2: Request the permission in any case, even if the user has it.
+Option 3.2: Request permission in any case, even if the user has it.

-Sometimes unintentional execution of an operation can produce undesirable results.
-For that, it is possible to require confirmation of the permission, even if the current user already has it.
-Change the button-click subscriptions by sending true to showConfirmPopupAnyway:
+Sometimes, unintentional execution of an operation can lead to undesirable consequences.
+To prevent this, you can require permission confirmation even if the current user already has it.
+Let’s modify the button press subscription by passing true to showConfirmPopupAnyway:

 private void ShowOkPopupOnPaymentScreen((IOrder order, IOperationService os, IViewManager vm, (Guid buttonId, string caption, bool isChecked, string iconGeometry) state) info)